downfromthetrees/the_magic_eye/README.md

 The tolerance to image differences.
 Low number = match more exact images.

 * Set to 0 to only match exact as possible images
 * Default is 6, if you're a subreddit that sees any issue with similar memes/tweets, experiment with smaller numbers.

 ### Remove reposts

 **(Included in default settings)**

-    "removeReposts": {
+    "reposts": {
-        "removeRepostsIfDeleted": true,
         "smallScore": 0,
         "smallScoreRepostDays": 15,
         "mediumScore": 400,